b0tting/initiative/README.md

 - Bob: "You're up now, Alice"

 # Loose rules
 The app is run on a small webserver that send updates to all connected browsers.
 Every player can add new entries, roll turns and add "effects" such as spells or whatever the DM wants.
 The app does not enforce rules to allow players to bend and fudge the story in whatever way suits them.
-Yes, this allows for cheating, but if your friends want to cheat their DM in a sunday night kitchen table game you have bigger problems (and a need for better friends).
+Yes, this allows for easy cheating, but if your friends want to cheat their DM in a sunday night kitchen table game there is no app that can help you and you should start looking for better friends.

-Features:
-- add your initiative and either roll a die or have the app roll it for you
-- remembers the player in the current browser for easier adding in a next combat
-- drag character up or down for the "delay" action
-- swipe entries left or right to delete them
-- click the "round" button on top to only show the initiative that is currently up
-- Shortcuts for common actions (N for next initiative, for example)
-- Friendly beeps if the initiative changes while another browser tab is active (also known as "the facebook beep" for multiple reasons..)
-- Seperate session rooms

 One thing to note is that session states live in the memory of the app and are not persistent.
 If the app restarts, the initative sessions are lost.